-FIA\API Authentication Proof of Identity

-TOE, an object or an authori
+FIA_API.1 PI Authentication Proof of Identity 1 TOE, an object or an authoriz

-Management: FIA\API.1
+Management: FIA_API.1

 The following actions could be considered for the management functions in FMT: Management of authentication information used to prove the claimed identity.

-Audit: FIA\API.1
+Audit: FIA_API.1

+There are no actions defined to be auditable.

-FIA\API.1 Authentication Proof of Identity
+FIA_API.1 Authentication Proof of Identity

-FIA\API.1.1
+Hierarchical to: No other components.

+Dependencies: No dependencies.

-The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [selection: TOE, [assignment: object, authorized user or role]] to an external entity.
+FIA\API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [selection: TOE, [assignment: object, authorized user or role]] to an external entity.

-IT security requirements
+6 IT security requirements

-- 187 This chapter 6 IT Security Requirements contains the following sections: - $6.1\,\mbox{Security}$ Functional Requirements for the TOE - 6.2 Security Assurance Requirements for the TOE - 6.3 Security Requirements Rationale
+- 184 This chapter 6 IT Security Requirements contains the following sections: - 6.1 Security Functional Requirements for the TOE - 6.2 Security Assurance Requirements for the TOE - 6.3 Security Requirements Rationale